Kal Ho Naa Ho: Overseas

-Kal Ho Naa Ho received a rating of 70 percent on the review aggregator website Rotten Tomatoes based on ten reviews, with an average rating of 7.25 out of 10.
+Kal Ho Naa Ho received a rating of 70% on the review aggregator website Rotten Tomatoes based on 10 reviews, with an average rating of 7.25 out of 10.
 Metacritic, which uses a weighted average, has given the film a score of 54 based on four reviews, indicating "mixed or average reviews".

 In a positive review, Dave Kehr of The New York Times described Kal Ho Naa Ho as "a vigorous Bollywood blend of romantic comedy and family melodrama" and "a rich meal that may best be reserved for stomachs accustomed to such bountiful fare."
 Writing for Variety, Derek Elley called the film a "slam-dunk" effort from Johar, with "a lightness of touch that sets it apart from the previous hits."
 Elley praised Saif Ali Khan and Zinta, noting that they "more than hold" their own "against a huge cast".
 Manish Gajjar of the BBC found the script "fresh and appealing", and that Advani proves "he has the natural ability to handle both the lighter and serious moments in the film."
 Gajjar termed Kal Ho Naa Ho a "well-crafted product".

 David Parkinson of Radio Times wrote that the film "retains a distinctive Bollywood flavour", despite being inspired by "Hollywood romantic comedies".
 Parkinson criticised its length.
 He noted: "The pace slackens as plot demands take precedence over set pieces".
 Jami Bernard of the New York Daily News wrote, "Bollywood musicals, those big, loud, colorful extravaganzas from India, are an acquired taste and much of Kal Ho Naa Ho doesn't translate easily"; despite this mixed review, Bernard noted that the lead cast's characters "grow on you."